GP Appraisal and Revalidation

 If there is good reason why you cannot have your appraisal in your birthday month, e.g. maternity leave, sick leave or sabbatical then please contact NHSE using the postponement form which can be obtained from England.email@example.com

-From 1st April 2016 your appraiser will have been allocated to you via a random process linked to RMS that takes into account geography and any conflicts of interest.
-You will be allocated to an appraiser who has signed up to appraise in your area - your appraiser should travel to you unless you agree to an alternative arrangement.
+Your appraiser will be allocated to you via a random process linked to RMS that takes into account geography and any conflicts of interest.
+You will be allocated to an appraiser who has signed up to appraise in your area - although you and your appraiser can agree to carry out your appraisal remotely using a video tool such as Teams, Zoom or SKYPE.
+If you wish to have face to face appraisal, your appraiser should travel to you unless you agree to an alternative arrangement.

-You have the option to decline your first allocation if you have good reason to do so.
-Once you and your appraiser have agreed your allocation, either you or the appraiser must enter your chosen date onto RMS.
+Once you and your appraiser have agreed a date for your appraisal, either you or the appraiser must enter your chosen date onto RMS.
 If this is not done, you will continue to receive reminder emails to book your appraisal from RMS every month.

 Please note - if you have any questions or problems with appraisal or the online system, please do not contact the School of Primary Care as they do not deal with GP appraisal.
 You will need to contact the dedicated appraisal team via email or telephone 0113 824 7242.